seba-decoo/BIT08_Data_mining_project/README.md

 # BIT08_Data_mining_project
-Repository for data_mining python script for BIT08 Data_mining@howest
+Repository used for the project of BIT08 Data_mining@howest

 ***Cache folder:***